What is risankizumab?

 The drug binds to the IL-23 p19 subunit and interferes with its ability to activate and maintain psoriatic lesions.
 The IL-23/IL-17 axis is currently considered to be crucial in the pathogenesis of psoriasis.

-The p19 subunit is unique to interleukin-23, whereas the p40 subunit is common to interleukin-12 and interleukin-23.
+The p19 subunit is unique to IL-23, whereas the p40 subunit is common to IL-12 and IL-23.

-The recommended dose is 150 mg (two 75 mg injections) administered by subcutaneous injection at week 0, week 4, and every 12 weeks thereafter .
+The recommended dose is 150 mg (two 75-mg injections) administered by subcutaneous injection at Week 0, Week 4, and every 12 weeks thereafter .

 The main contraindication to risankizumab is hypersensitivity to the active substance or to any of the excipients .